bonitasoft/bonita-doc/md/automating-builds.md

 ## Deploying a process bar file

-From the bar file, a process can be [deployed manually using Bonita BPM Portal](processes.md).
+From the bar file, a process can be [deployed manually using Bonita Portal](processes.md).
 You can also [deploy a process using the Engine API](manage-a-process.md).

 ## Deploying a REST API extension file

-From the zip file, a REST API extension can be [deployed manually using Bonita BPM Portal](api-extensions.md).
+From the zip file, a REST API extension can be [deployed manually using Bonita Portal](api-extensions.md).
 You can also deploy a REST API extension using the REST API.

 ## Automate build of a specific REST API extension